aimms/how-to/Articles/377/377-add-color-palettes.rst

 .. note::

     Only AIMMS Developer works with dynamic collections of `.js` and `.css` files in the subfolder `resources` of `MainProject/WebUI`.
-    Therefore `genColorCSS` does not work when published on AIMMS PRO.
+    Therefore `genColorCSS` does not work when published on AIMMS Cloud.

 Suggested Reading